grain-lang/grain-lang.org/src/stdlib/sys/file.md

 Parameters:

-- *from:* The file descriptor to renumber
+- *fromFd:* The file descriptor to renumber
-- *to:* The file descriptor to overwrite
+- *toFd:* The file descriptor to overwrite

 ### File.**fdSeek**